rattlesnakey/rattlesnakey/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=rattlesnakey.rattlesnakeyREADME)
 ![GitHub followers](https://img.shields.io/github/followers/rattlesnakey?style=social)
 - 🔭 I’m currently a postgraduate graduate student of Tsinghua University
-- 🌱 I’m currently learning about Natural Language Processing
+- 🌱 I’m currently doing research about Natural Language Processing and its application scenarios
 - 👯 I’m curious about any thing that could automatically work by programming
 - 🤔 I’m also like guitar and singing
 - 🚀 I use daily: